sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    These requirements could be provided as an input to a service-create utility, that will create the required  .service, bash scripts and entries in FEATURE table.
    NOTE: The tools that wipe off & re-create CONFIG-DB, would need to persist this FEATURE table into a transient cache and restore upon re-populating DB.
 A sample could be `sudo config load_minigraph`.

  ## Proposal - 3:
+   *  The kubernetes master manages manifests.
+With a distributed system of multiple masters sharing the same set of manifests, there is likely a single input source for the manifests.
+The same source could be extended to provide service-file-packages too.
+      *  A possible input source is a git repo, cloned locally in each master.
+      *  A periodic pull & monitor can identify new/update/delete of manifests, which can be applied transparently.
+   *  A single metadata file could be available in the same source that explains all the service packages and optionally additional filters to select elgible target nodes, per package.
+   *  Master can make the metadata & service package files available through an https end-point for nodes.
+   *  A node can watch for this meta-data file update at master through https end-point, pull the update, look for any new/updated/deleted packages that this node is eligible for, pull down those packages and, install/uninstall the same.
+   *  The installation would include .service file, any associated scripts and update of FEATURE table in CONFIG-DB.

+## Proposal - 4:
    Run an external service, to install required service files in each node, explicitly.
-The scope of this proposal is outside this doc.

 # Image management
-  For a kube managed container, when updates happen, it downloads a new image, which can result in multiple container images for a single feature.
+  For a kube managed container, when updates happen, it downloads a new image, which can eventually result in multiple container images for a single feature.

   ***Note:*** This requirement is outside the scope of this doc.
 This doc, just touches the possibilities.

   ## Garbage collection:
   The kubelet's [garbage collection](https://kubernetes.io/docs/concepts/cluster-administration/kubelet-garbage-collection/) feature could be utilized.<br/>
-  For a tighter control, a custom soultion would need to be looked in, which could monitor & manage as configured.
+  For a tighter control, a custom soultion might be required which could monitor & manage as configured.

   ## local image
   Every switch comes with locally available container images for all embedded services.
-When a kube downloads an image for an embedded service, potentially the local image for that could be removed and tag the downloaded image as the local copy, as it is with higher probability that downloaded image would be higher in quality and/or features, in relation to the locally burned container image.
+When a kube downloads an image for an embedded service, potentially the local image for that feature could be removed and tag the downloaded image as the local copy, as it is with higher probability that downloaded image would be higher in quality and/or features, in relation to the locally burned container image.

 # Failure mode detection & rollback
   With kubernetes managing features, it involves new code being pulled in dynamically, which has the potential to fail.<br/>